Food Health Social Issues

 6. Is a healthy source of plant-based protein

-Soy contains all nine essential amino acids, including an abundance of lysine, methionine, cystine, threonine, and tryptophan.
-A cup of tempeh, made from fermented soybeans, contains 34 grams of protein — half of the daily requirement for many adults.
+While all plant foods contain all nine essential amino acids, most don’t provide them in the proportions needed for human nutrition in a single food.
+Soy is an exception.
+It provides them — including lysine, methionine, threonine, and tryptophan — in the ideal proportions for human nutrition, all in a single food.
+A cup of tempeh, made from fermented soybeans, contains 34 grams of protein, which is half of the daily requirement for many adults.

 $100 bill in soybean pile